GrahamArden/notes/computing/GIT.md

 git subtree add --prefix=path/to/destination/folder --squash <repository_url> <branch>
 ```
 Replace the placeholders

-- <path/to/destination/folder>: The path where you want to place the cloned directory within your repository.
+- _path/to/destination/folder_ is the path where you want to place the cloned directory within your repository.
-- <repository_url>: The URL of the GitHub repository,
+- _repository_url_ is the URL of the GitHub repository,
-- branch: The branch from which you want to clone the directory.
+- _branch_ is the branch from which you want to clone the directory.

-#### Using git submodule:
+## Using git submodule:
 If you want to maintain a separate submodule for the directory you are cloning, you can use the git submodule command.
 This will allow you to keep the cloned directory in a separate Git repository within your main repository.

 ```bash